kpn-dsh/dsh-cli/docs/quick_start.md

 > dsh secret list
 target platform: np-aws-lz-dsh
 target tenant: my-tenant
-please log in to platform `np-aws-lz-dsh` using the 'dsh login np-aws-lz-dsh' command user is not authenticated
+please log in to platform 'np-aws-lz-dsh' using the 'dsh login nplz' command user is not authenticated
 ```